 West's "Jurisprudence" series includes California Jurisprudence, Georgia Jurisprudence, Illinois Jurisprudence, Massachusetts Jurisprudence, Michigan Jurisprudence, New York Jurisprudence, Ohio Jurisprudence, Pennsylvania Jurisprudence, South Carolina Jurisprudence and Texas Jurisprudence.
 Note: "Delaware Jurisprudence" is not part of this series -- it is a monthly newsletter publishing summaries of significant Delaware cases.

 Other state-specific legal encyclopedias include: the Pennsylvania Law Encyclopedia, Indiana Law Encyclopedia, West's Maryland Law Encyclopedia, Tennessee Jurisprudence (published by Lexis), and Lexis's Jurisprudence of Virginia and West Virginia.
 California has the Witkin series (see the separate entry for "Witkin").
-Note: New Jersey doe not have a Jurisprudence set, nor any real equivalent.
-The closest thing is the big red New Jersey Practice series by West, which covers litigation-related topics.
+Note: New Jersey does not have a Jurisprudence set, nor any real equivalent.
+The closest thing I know is the big red New Jersey Practice series by West, which covers litigation-related topics.

 To confirm whether a state not mentioned above has a Jurisprudence or other legal encyclopedia, you can (a) search the online catalog of a law library in that state or (b) call or a bar or law school library in that state and ask.
 If not, case whether there are any other state legal encyclopedias.

 To get copies from a Jurisprudence or other legal encyclopedia, your best bet is to call the document delivery service of a law school library in that state.
 The sets are expensive, so even the largest libraries generally do not have many out-of-state sets.